rmsk2/X16_mandelbrot/README.md

 # Limitations at the moment

-- Loading and saving pictures only works with a mounted SD-card image.
-I am at the moment not sure if there is anything I can do about that.
+- In the emulator loading and saving pictures only works with a mounted SD-card image.
+I am at the moment not sure if there is anything
-- As I do not have access to real hardware (yet) and therefore have to use the X16 emulator it is not 100% sure that the program performs in the same way on a real machine
+I can do about that.
 - I have not yet tested whether my fixed point math routines are actually faster than the floating point routines in the X16s math library and if they are really faster I don't know by how much.
 - Currently the 32 bit multiplication uses the text book algorithm taught at school for manual multiplication.
 I could test